The History of the Martin D-45

 1975 Martin D-45

-This instrument, with its eye-catching brown finish, is known as a "Shaded Top," characterized by its shading along the edges of the body.
+This eye-catching brown-colored instrument is known as a "Shaded Top," characterized by its shading along the body’s edges.

 Since only 192 D-45s were produced in 1975, this instrument is one of the rare examples to feature the Shaded Top finish.